Study Data Specifications

 The top rows of the table display the visit scheduling information, including epochs, visits, visit window, and timing towards the global anchor (baseline).

-The selected preferred time unit will also be visual in the grey area above the table content.
+The selected preferred time unit will also be visible in the grey area above the table content.
 The left-hand column displays the hierarchy for the activities, starting with the SoA group (if turned on), Activity Group, Activity subgroup, Activity, and Activity Instance.
 The legends of the levels are currently not implemented.

 There is a fold-out option with expand or collapse all, and the option to expand within the groupings.
-On the activity instance level, the Topic Code and ADaM Parameter Code are visual.
+On the activity instance level, the Topic Code and ADaM Parameter Code are visible.
 The activity instances carry a hyperlink to access additional instance information in the library.

-Figure 2 Operational SoA table
+Figure 1 Operational SoA table